 Engaging in a health community helps patients decrease the number of times they visit their doctor and/or the ED.
 A peer group can offer “tier 1” support for patients who have a medical question or are worried about a concerning symptom.
 Their health community and health coach can give them better direction on which action they should take.

 2. Train a community manager to facilitate peer discussions

 First do no harm.
-Safety is an important to consider when you have a non-clinical 'work-force'.
+Safety is an important factor to consider when you have a non-clinical 'work-force'.
 Ensuring content is monitored by a healthcare community manager helps mitigate the risk of un-safe advice being shared.
 The role of the community manager ensures that quality information is being discussed while discouraging false information so patients can then trust the information they receive from peer discussions.